 The Governance of AI Governance – III

 From a pure governance perspective, AI governance has the same four components as any other sectoral or domain-based governance system type.
 Indeed, we see social groups (usually nation-states) designing and deploying institutional or organizational structures supported by specific processes to achieve a previously agreed outcome.
 The latter is typically framed within “ethical” or “responsible” AI deployments.
-But other options are also available, including inclusive AI or AI to support the achievement of the SDGs and its multiplicity of targets, for example.
+But other options are also available, including inclusive AI or AI to support the achievement of the SDGs and their multiplicity of targets.
 As mentioned, setting such outcomes is also a governance matter and is typically contentious, as power structures and uneven power distribution among stakeholders play a crucial role.
 That, however, is a common trait of most governance processes and is thus not unique to AI.

 The governance of AI governance is thus essential.
 And it should not ignore the tight relationship between the governance of AI and AI in governance.
 These are not two different beasts but two sides of the same coin that interact dynamically.
 However, nothing prevents any social group from using one side of the coin while ignoring the other.
-But that can have high social and human costs.
+However, that can have high social and human costs.

 The figure below summarizes the overall governance of AI governance processes.